 Should You Offer a Deferred Compensation Plan?

-Deferred compensation can be a great way to help retain your most valuable employees, and to do so without straining your business’s current budget.
+Deferred compensation can be a great way to help retain your most valuable employees without straining your business’s current budget.

 May take the form of non-qualified deferred compensation